 🌡️ Fast-Mixed vs. Slow-Mixed Patterns

-If your adrenal ratio is more out of balance than your thyroid ratio, you’re showing a fast-mixed oxidation rate — leaning toward sympathetic dominance.
+If the ratio that was fast was relatively further away from the ideal than the ratio that was slow, you’re showing a fast-mixed oxidation rate — leaning toward sympathetic dominance.

 This version of mixed oxidation feels like classic fast oxidizer symptoms: